 The 100 series is not prone to mold or mildew and is best used on wood siding, decks, fences, and hardwoods.

 TWP 100 is restricted in 36 states due to higher VOC levels.
 It cannot be shipped to these states: California, Connecticut, Rhode Island, Maine, Massachusetts, New Hampshire, Vermont, Delaware, District of Columbia, Maryland, New Jersey, New York, Northern VA, Pennsylvania, Parts of Arizona, Ohio, Illinois, Indiana.

 TWP is about 30-40% in solid content.
 It absorbs very well and dries in 2-6 hours for most scenarios.

-1-2 coats depending on the age of wood.
+1-2 coats depending on the age of the wood.
 If doing two coats, apply “Wet on Wet“.
-The first coat is a saturate coat, followed by a light coat to ensure absorption and even application.
+The first coat is a saturating coat, followed by a light coat to ensure absorption and even application.

 TWP 1500 Series Stain

 TWP 1500 is roughly 60-70% in solid content.
-Absorption rate is a little slower than the 100 Series and dries in 4-12 hours for most scenarios.
+The absorption rate is a little slower than the 100 Series and dries in 4-12 hours for most scenarios.